 Education Programs

-- To be eligible the student must be a Veteran, the Spouse or dependent of a Veteran, who has been discharged within the last 36 months from a period of active duty 90 days or longer AND using either VA Chapter 30 or Chapter 33 benefits.
+- To be eligible the student must be a Veteran, the spouse or dependent of a Veteran, who has been discharged within the last 36 months from a period of active-duty service 90 days or longer and is using VA Chapters 30, 31, 33 or 35 benefits.

 - Complete one of the following: